Creating Value for our Stakeholders

 Over the past ten years, through donations and investments, Power Corporation has contributed to more than 2,000 organizations working in the areas of community development, arts and culture, the environment, education and health.

 Our substantial commitment to philanthropy across the country has earned companies in our group the designation of “Caring Company” from Imagine Canada, having consistently exceeded the minimum donation guideline of one per cent of pre-tax domestic profit to charitable causes.
-In 2022, as a group, Power Corporation and our subsidiaries Great-West Lifeco and IGM Financial made a total of $43.8 million of charitable contributions to approximately 1,800 community organizations in Canada alone.
+In 2023, as a group, Power Corporation and our subsidiaries Great-West Lifeco and IGM Financial made a total of $48.9 million of charitable contributions to approximately 1,800 community organizations in Canada alone.
 We are helping to break down barriers to social inclusion, while contributing to better health and education, community development, environmental protection, and access to arts and culture.

 Power Corporation’s community investment microsite, Power Corporation in the community, showcases some of the exceptional work being done by the organizations we support.

 Power Corporation encourages and supports engagement with the not-for-profit sector and personal giving by employees through its Employee Giving Program.
-The program recognizes and rewards employees’ efforts in two ways: by matching personal charitable donations and providing grants to eligible charitable organization where employees volunteer.
+The program recognizes and rewards employees’ efforts in two ways: by matching personal charitable donations and providing grants to eligible charitable organizations where employees volunteer.
 Power Corporation’s group companies also work diligently to make a difference in the communities they serve, through their respective community programs and initiatives, as well as employee volunteering activities and workplace campaigns.